Azure/DW-with-Synapse-Data-Factory-Power-BI/README.md

 1.1 - Before deploy ARM template file, you need to replace some values.
 There are 6 points to replace the information before deploy scripts.
 Please replace these values carfully.

-2.2 - Once you replace the values with your own information, do the fallow:
+2.2 - Once you replace the values with your own information, do the follow:
   - Open your Azure Data Factory;
   - On manage tab, select "ARM Template" option;
   - Select option "Import ARM Template";